Implementation in R a pipeline that uses AROSICS to perform a global or local co-registration on a file or a group of files located inside a folder

 - grid_res

-int.
+integer.
 Tie point grid resolution in pixels of the target image (x-direction).
 Only applies to local co-registration.
+By default, generates a 25*25 points grid

 - window_size